What do I do with my preschooler?

 Do you have older kids you’ve worked hard to find the best curriculum and programs (like maybe Catholic Schoolhouse?), you’re finally getting into the school routine, and then you find yourself with this preschooler who is DYING to do school with his/her older siblings?
 If this IS you, well, this bonus post was written for you!

-Most of us spend a lot of spring and summer getting ready for those older kids, the ones who are ready for religion, history, science etc. We spend hours picking just the right materials and program.
-And then fall comes and we realize, WOH, I have a 3 or 4 year old who is totally capable of learning something but I never got her/him anything to work on during school time.
-Here are a few options to consider, ranging in both depth and affordabilityYou decide what is right for your preschooler, and make it happen.
+Most of us spend a lot of spring and summer getting ready for those older kids, the ones who are ready for Religion, History, Science, etc. We spend hours picking just the right materials and programs.
+And then fall comes and we realize, WOH, I have a 3 or 4 year old who is capable of learning something but I never got her/him anything to work on during school time.
+Here are a few options to consider, ranging in both depth and affordability.
+You decide what is right for your preschooler, and make it happen.
 They will be so excited to be part of school at home, and you’ll be getting them ready for those harder subjects when the time comes!

 (None of these products were free for me, no companies paid for a review, and all reviews are my honest opinion)

-Catholic ABC’s
+Catholic ABCs

-Catholic ABC’s from Catholicicing.com
+Catholic ABCs from Catholicicing.com

 Pros: FUN, crafty, religion for preschoolers, letters